PipedreamHQ/docs/docs/notebook/sources/README.md

 ## Stripe, Sendgrid, and other SaaS sources

-You'll notice a range of other sources available to choose from on new pipelines:
+You'll notice a range of other sources available to choose from on new workflows:

 <div>
 <img alt="List of SaaS sources" src="./images/list-of-sources.png">
 </div>

-These sources all utilize webhooks for delivering new events to pipelines, and operate in like a Webhook source in every way.
-Additionally, each of these sources display information specific to the SaaS app in the Inspector, which can help you better distinguish events sent to a pipeline.
+These sources all utilize webhooks for delivering new events to workflows, and operate in like a Webhook source in every way.
+Additionally, each of these sources display information specific to the SaaS app in the Inspector, which can help you better distinguish events sent to a workflow.

 For example, the Github source displays the **Action** — push, issue comments, etc. — and the **Repository** contained in the event: